Indonesia Offers a Warm Welcome & Great Finances

 “The terrible air quality and noise pollution really bothers me.” – US American expat

 Indonesia only ranks 45th for the Environment & Climate and 49th in the Travel & Transit Subcategory.
-Both the car infrastructure (41% negative rating vs. 14% globally) and the availability of public transportation (41% vs. 17%) stand out as sore points, and getting around on foot or by bicycle (44th) is not always a safe option, either.
+Both the car infrastructure (41% negative rating vs. 14% globally) and the availability of public transportation (41% vs. 17%) stand out as sore points, and getting around on foot or by bicycle (44th) isn't always a safe option, either.

 Mutual Respect Is Key